Joss Labadie: Newport County

 Ahead of the 2017–18 season, Labadie succeeded Bennett as the new captain.
 He had an operation on his wrist at the end of the 2016–17 season.
 Labadie switched his shirt from number 6 to 4.
 In the opening game of the season, he set up one of the goals, in a 3–3 draw against Stevenage.
 Several weeks later, on 22 August 2017, he scored his first goal of the season, in a 5–1 loss against Leeds United in the second round of League Cup.
 After suffering a groin injury, he scored two goals in two matches between 30 September 2017 and 7 October 2017 against Luton Town and Yeovil Town.
 However, Labadie, once again, suffered a groin injury for the second time during the season.
 On 10 March 2017 Labadie suffered a cruciate ligament injury against Yeovil Town that ruled him out for the remainder of the 2017–18 season.
 Labadie declined a new contract with Newport at the end of the 2017–18 season and he became a free agent whilst still recovering from the cruciate injury.
 On 23 October 2018 Labadie re-signed for Newport until the end of the 2018–19 season.
 He was part of the team that reached the League Two playoff final at Wembley Stadium on 25 May 2019.
 Newport lost to Tranmere Rovers, 1-0 after a goal in the 119th minute.
 In July 2019 Labadie signed a further two-year contract extension with Newport county.
-Labadie played for Newport in the League Two playoff final at Wembley Stadium on 31 May 2021 which Newport lost to Morecambe, 1-0 after a 107th minute penalty.
+Labadie played for Newport in the League Two playoff final at Wembley Stadium on 31 May 2021 which Newport lost to Morecambe, 1-0 after a 107th-minute penalty.

 Walsall

 On 12 June 2021, Labadie joined Walsall on a two-year contract.

-At the beginning of the 2021-22 season Labadie was made captain for the campaign.
-Labadie made his Walsall debut on 7 August 2021 versus Tranmere, which they lost 1-0.
+At the beginning of the 2021–22 season Labadie was made captain for the campaign.
+Labadie made his Walsall debut on 7 August 2021 versus Tranmere, which they lost 1–0.
+He was released by Walsall at the end of the 2022–23 season.

+He was released at the end of the 2022–23 season.

+Solihull Moors

+On 18 July 2023, Labadie signed for National League club Solihull Moors on a one-year deal.
+On 26 June 2024, he extended his contract for a year with the club.

+He departed the club at the end of the 2024–25 season.

+Hednesford Town

+On 22 May 2025, Labadie joined newly promoted Northern Premier League Premier Division side Hednesford Town.